 You always find out what you’re made of when the heat is turned up, don’t you?
 All of us can play nice when the weather is fair and there are cool breezes blowing.
 But how do you act when things get hard?
 When everyone is working in less-than-ideal circumstances?
 When you’re being asked to do things differently than normal?
 When the people you deal with are rude?
 When everyone around you is melting in a wave of fear, distrust, and anger, how do you respond?

-The past several months dealing with COVID-19 haven’t been pleasant for anyone, and nobody knows what the rest of the year looks like.
+The past several months dealing with a struggling economy haven’t been pleasant for anyone, and nobody knows what the rest of the year looks like.
 But I can tell you this.
 People are watching you to see how you behave when the heat is on.

 The stage is set.
 The actors are in place.
 Will you set the tone for your team, or will you lose your cool?